Gingerbread Man Theme Ideas

 Every year, we focus a week on a book study of the Gingerbread Man Fairy Tale.
-All week, we make gingerbread cokies, decorate gingerbread houses, make paper gingerbread men, gingerbread ornaments, etc. We read and compare various versions of the story.
-We stop and write alternate ending to the story.
-We retell and act out the story using props.
+All week, we make gingerbread cookies, decorate gingerbread houses, make paper gingerbread men, gingerbread ornaments, etc. Here are some Gingerbread Man Classroom Ideas:

 But just before storytime, while the students are at P.E., the Gingerbread Man is removed from the bulletin board and is replaced by a note...
 "Run Run as fast as you can, you can't catch me I'm the Gingerbread Man!"
 When the kids return, I look surprised that the Gingerbread Man is gone!
 It is time for the hunt around the school for the gingerbread man.

-Because my class consists of 18 students, we "come up with the idea" to split in to two groups to search around the school for the gingerbread man.
-I coincidently have walkie talkies (but cell phones work well also) to coordinate the timing of the 2 groups as they look around the school for the Gingerbread Man.
-This is of course prearranged and scripted.
+Because my class consists of 18 students, we make a plan to split in to two groups to search around the school for the gingerbread man.
+(This is prearranged and scripted.)
+I coincidently have walkie talkies to coordinate the timing of the 2 groups as they look around the school for the Gingerbread Man.
 We ask the principal, the nurse, the cafeteria, our reading buddies, the media center, etc. The objective involves asking questions ("Have you seen the Gingerbread Man?"), listening to the answer, and following the clues.
 The two groups meet up at the playground as they continue to search for the Gingerbread man.
 (While out looking, a designated person places the paper Gingerbread man on the playground along with a plate of individually wrapped Little Debbie Gingerbread Man Cookies.)
 Finally, the students arrive at the playground and discover the Gingerbread Man and cookies.

-After this culminating experience, the students write a class story on large chart paper recalling where they looked for the Gingerbread Man.
+Recalling Experience: After looking for the Gingerbread Man around school, the students write a class story on large chart paper recalling where they looked for the Gingerbread Man.
 I also take pictures during the hunt, and put together a class book of the experience.
-We create a map of the school and sequence the ares where the gingerbread man had gone (1st, 2nd, 3rd, etc).
+We create a map of the school and sequence the areas where the gingerbread man had gone (1st, 2nd, 3rd, etc).

 Making Gingerbread Cookies....